Skip to content

 return listen_fd;

 The second is SO_REUSEADDR.
-After a TCP connection closes, it enters the TIME_WAIT state (lasting about 2MSL, usually 60 seconds), during which the port cannot be reused.
-If you frequently restart the server while debugging, without this option you will often encounter the "Address already in use" error.
-It is also recommended to add this in production environments; Nginx does this.
+After a TCP connection closes, it enters the TIME_WAIT state (lasting approximately 2MSL, usually 60 seconds), during which the port cannot be reused.
+If you restart the server frequently during debugging, you will often encounter the "Address already in use" error without this option.
+It is also recommended to include this in production environments; Nginx does this, for example.

-Now we enter the core part. async_accept is an awaiter that wraps the accept system call: when there are no new connections, it suspends the coroutine and registers the listen_fd with epoll; when a new connection arrives, it resumes the coroutine and executes accept to get the client_fd.
+Now we get to the core part. async_accept is an awaiter that wraps the accept system call: it suspends the coroutine when there are no new connections and registers the listen_fd with epoll; when a new connection arrives, it resumes the coroutine and executes accept to obtain the client_fd.

 /// 全局事件循环实例